develop-me/bootcamp--week-04--dom/challenges/04/README.md

 ### 04

 Using `spans.html`.
 Use event delegation to efficiently handle click events on the spans.
-When a `<span>` is clicked, it's background colour should change to black.
+When a `<span>` is clicked, it's background colour should change to green.
 For bonus points, if it is clicked again, it should change back to white.

 *Note*: Remember, you should use state variables to track changes, rather than asking the DOM